schnaq/cljs-re-frame-full-stack/README.md

 ## Using Calva

 When you are using Calva, you can start frontend and backend in one REPL Session by using the jack-in command, then choosing `deps.edn + shadow-cljs` and `:frontend` as the preferred alias.
+In the last dialog, choose `:app`.

 To start the backend, load `api.clj` into your repl and call the main-function.